-Blueberry Almond Granola Bars made with raw almonds, cashews, hemp seeds, and bursting with dried blueberries.
+Blueberry Almond Granola Bars are made with raw almonds, cashews, and hemp seeds, and bursting with dried blueberries.
 A healthy granola bars recipe made without refined sugar.
 Gluten-free, vegan.

 When the summer heats up like we are experiencing right now, I find myself eating smaller meals and more satisfying snacks in-between.